bkocis/DRLND_Pr_1_Navigation/report.md

 ### 1. Approach

-The project description, installation and requirements for setting up and running the viertual environment playgorund are given in the `README.me` in the root of the repository.
+The project description, installation and requirements for setting up and running the virtual environment playground are given in the `README.me` in the root of the repository.

 In order to complete the project, I started out from the code provided in the OpenAI Gym Lunar Landing example.
 I modified the environment relevant sections of the code in the following way: